ArminJo/ATtinySerialOut/README.md

 ### Default TX pin is PB2 on a ATtiny85.

 # Version 2
 From this version, ATtinySerialOut.cpp is renamed to ATtinySerialOut.hpp.
-You should include it once in your main program (ino file) like done in the examples.
+You should include it once in your main program (.ino file) like done in the examples.
-I you accidently included it more than once change you will see errors like this:
+I you accidently included it more than once, you will see errors like this:

 ```
 (.text+0x0): multiple definition of `initTXPin()'